xleonx0x/training-program-exercises/book/src/01_getting-started/optional_extras.md

 ## Docker

 It is also recommended to install Docker to containerise your project however this mostly likely will not be needed for beginner web developers.
-If you would still like to install it you can do some from the [Docker Desktop](https://www.docker.com/products/docker-desktop/) site
+If you would still like to install it you can do some from the [Docker Desktop](https://www.docker.com/products/docker-desktop/) site.

 ## Other Text Editors